Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Weak-lensing method

 \subsection{Source Selection}

 The ideal catalog for a WL analysis contains only galaxies that are at a greater distance than the lens (cluster) from the observer.
 Direct distance measurements for each object would make source selection trivial.
 As one can imagine, gathering spectroscopic redshifts for of order 20,000 galaxies is an immense undertaking.
-Photometric redshifts rely on multiband imaging, which is often not available for specific galaxy clusters.
+Photometric redshifts rely on multi-band imaging, which is often not available for specific galaxy clusters.
 With redshifts unavailable, we instead rely on the color and magnitude of galaxies to categorize them.
 The rest-frame 4000\AA\ break, a prominent feature in the spectral energy distribution (SED) of evolved cluster galaxies, forms a red-sequence relation in color when observed with two filters that bracket the feature.
-At the redshift of ZWCL1856 (0.304) and MACS1752 (0.365), the 4000\AA\ breaks are at wavelengths of 5216\AA\ and 5460\AA, respectively.
-The feature is well bracketed by the $g$ and $r$ or $g$ and $i$ filters.
+At the redshifts of ZWCL1856 (0.304) and MACS1752 (0.365), the 4000\AA\ breaks are at wavelengths of 5216\AA\ and 5460\AA, respectively.
+The feature is well-bracketed by the $g$ and $r$ or $g$ and $i$ filters.

 For MACS1752, we modeled shapes in \textit{HST} and Subaru imaging.
-Figure \ref{fig:cmd_macs} is the color-magnitude diagram for MACS1752 Subaru imaging (top) and \textit{HST} imaging (bottom).
-The red circles represent galaxies with spectroscopic redshifts from the catalog of \cite{2019agolovich} within $\Delta z=0.03$ of the BCG redshift.
+Figure \ref{fig:cmd_macs} displays the color-magnitude diagrams (CMDs) for all detected sources (black circles) in the MACS1752 Subaru imaging (top) and \textit{HST} imaging (bottom).
+The red circles represent galaxies with spectroscopic redshifts from the catalog of \cite{2019agolovich} that are within $\Delta z=0.03$ of the BCG redshift.
 We set the criteria for background galaxies to be those that are bluer than the red sequence and fainter than 23rd magnitude.
-Furthermore, we required the semi-minor axis of objects to be $b > 0.3$ pixels to remove objects that are too small to be lensed galaxies, the magnitude uncertainty to be $dm < 0.3$, and the measured ellipticity $e < 0.9$ and its uncertainty $de < 0.3$ to prevent poorly fit objects from entering the source catalog.
+Furthermore, we required the pre-seeing semi-minor axis of objects to be $b > 0.3$ pixels to remove objects that are too small to be lensed galaxies, the magnitude uncertainty to be $dm < 0.3$, and the measured ellipticity $e < 0.9$ and its uncertainty $de < 0.3$ to prevent poorly fit objects from entering the source catalog.
+The $b$ and $de$ criteria are effective for star-galaxy separation because the pre-seeing light profile of stars is close to a delta function, which has no size and returns a poor shape fit.
+These selection criteria prevent stars and other spurious objects from entering the source catalog.
 This source selection provides \mytilde 26 galaxies arcmin$^{-2}$ (\mytilde 83 galaxies arcmin$^{-2}$) for MACS1752 Subaru (\textit{HST}) imaging.